MacBook A1342 Hard Drive Replacement Using the Hard Drive with Upgrade Kit

 Rather than use a thumb drive, before taking anything apart, just insert the new hard drive into the enclosure, plug it into your computer’s usb port and then use your Finder to select the new hard drive (temporarily an external drive) and with your Disk Utility app, do the erase, partition, naming, etc, in preparation for installing OS-X.

-See Installing macOS High Sierra for partition and volume format instructions only.
+See How to Install macOS High Sierra for partition and volume format instructions only.

 Then select the old, still-installed drive and download OS-X from Apple.
 When downloaded, it will ask you where to install it.
 Select the new (still external) drive and install OS-X there.